CuddleBear92/Hydrus-Presets-and-Scripts/Downloaders/Sankaku/README.md

 2. Open dev tools, go to network and reload the page
 3. Search for the first `GET` request occurrence of keyset url in your network tab and open the headers tab of the details.
 4. Create a new `authorization` HTTP HEADER in hydrus for the `capi-v2.sankakucomplex.com` domain.
 Copy the content of the `authorization` request header and paste it into the value field.
 5. Update the header every 48 hours manually.
-Or bug the dev to add HTTP HEADER api endpoint, which would make thing much more easier.
 6. Do not forget to approve the HTTP header to be used.

 For example: